GoogleCloudPlatform/datacatalog-tag-engine/migrate/clone_retire_how_to.md

     aspect_type_region: us-central1
 ```

-This shows you two samples mapping entries.
+This examples shows you two samples mapping entries.
 It says that for the `data_governance` tag template, Tag Engine should use the `data-governance` aspect type when cloning the tags (and similarly for `data_sensitivity`, use `data-sensitivity`).
-The `project_id` refers to the GCP project id of the tag template and aspect type while the `region` refers to the GCP location of the tag template and aspect type.
+The `project_id` in each entry refers to the GCP project id of the tag template and aspect type, while the `region` refers to the GCP location of the tag template and aspect type.

 3. If you would like to enable cloning at the system level, add the parameter `CLONE_TAGS` to your `tagengine.ini`.
 This parameter turns on cloning on all of your jobs by default.
 When you run a Tag Engine job against a Data Catalog config and `CLONE_TAGS` is one, Tag Engine creates an equivalent config for aspects from the existing tag config (as long as you have the mappings defined in `mappings.yaml`).
 Tag Engine will then create the tags and aspects as part of the same job execution.